DelroyGayle/KoolAIChess/TESTING.md

 -----

-16. **Can program play its own output?** - That is, can it play using Long algebraic notation?
+16. **Can the program play its own output?** - That is, can it play Long algebraic notation?

    One of the features of this program is that at the end of a game, the program will produce <br>**all the moves of the game in Long algebraic notation (LAN)** and write them both out to the screen and the ***output.pgn* file**<p>